BernardaP/react-state-remote/readme.md

 ## State

-The limitation of props is that we can't change the data from within the component.
+The limitation of props is that they are immutable; we can't change the data from within the component.
 The data that we can change within a component is called **[state](https://facebook.github.io/react/docs/state-and-lifecycle.html)**.

 We haven't talked about state much, but you have worked with it before.
-Just think about if you were to develop a game.
-Here are some examples:
+Think back to your game project.
+How did you track the score of the game, the current turn, whether or not the game had ended or not.
+These are all examples of state.

 * **Trivia**: what is the current score, what card is currently displayed to the user, is the user's input correct or incorrect?
 * **Simon**: what order of buttons did the user push, what is the order of buttons they were supposed to push, what round or level are they on?
-* **Tower of Hanoi**: how many discs are in each tower, how many moves has the user made?
+* **Blackjack**: what is the score of the player's hand?
+The dealer's?
+How do we award money to a winning hand?

-We can figure out the `state` of a turn-based game because there is a clear idea of a beginning and end and states that reflect progress from one turn to the next turn: what flash card is the user on, what buttons do they need to push, how are the discs distributed among the three towers.
+We can figure out the `state` of a turn-based game because there is a clear idea of a beginning and end and states that reflect progress from one turn to the next turn: what flash card is the user on, what buttons do they need to push, how the cards are distributed among the two players.

 *Q: So we know an application can have different states.
 But how do we transition in between them?*